 Our last-mile network utilizes a hybrid fiber coaxial cable ("HFC") architecture, which combines the use of fiber optic cable with coaxial cable.
 In most systems, we deliver our signals via fiber optic cable from the headend to a group of nodes, and use coaxial cable to deliver the signal from individual nodes to the homes served by that node.
-For our fiber Internet, Ethernet, carrier wholesale, design standard is six strands of fiber to each node, with two strands activated and four strands reserved for spares and future services.
+For our fiber Internet, Ethernet, carrier wholesale,

+SIP and PRI commercial customers, fiber optic cable is extended from the individual nodes all the way to the customer's site.
+Our design standard is six strands of fiber to each node, with two strands activated and four strands reserved for spares and future services.
 We believe that this hybrid network design provides high capacity and signal quality.
 The design also provides two-way signal capabilities for the support of interactive services.